nih-cfde/training-and-engagement/TrainingPlanV1.md

 **Figure 1: We propose a CFDE Training Coordinating Center that would provide a resource of best practices and training materials for use by the CFPs to supplement the targeted training that many have ongoing.
 By providing centralized expertise and resources we can increase the ramp up of a CFPs training program while enabling them to maintain ownership and the potential for customizations.**

-## Specific Training Events planned, in brief
+## Specific Training Events Planned, in Brief
 Based on the results from our site visits to several Common Fund Program awardees, CFDE plans to engage in the following pilot training efforts through the remainder of this year, and into 2020:
  - Kids First is intensely interested in developing a hands-on workshop series to train clinicians to use their portal.
 We will work with KF to outline, write, and pilot workshops focused on clinicians.
  - CFDE will work with GTEx to pilot a webinar series on eQTL use and interpretation.
 These webinars will be recorded and made available through the GTEx site for users.